 - have read educational publications to familiarise yourself with current educational issues.
 Useful publications include:

-- The Guardian Educational Supplement (published on Tuesday)
+- The Guardian Educational Supplement (published weekly)

-- The Independent Educational Supplement (published on Thursday)
+- The Independent Educational Supplement (published weekly)

-- The Times Education Supplement (published on Friday)
+- The Times Education Supplement (published weekly)

 - have visited appropriate websites such as